Monti wins vote, says not in despair about Italy

 "This is just the beginning.
 Our aim is to save our country."

-But Cichitto asked Monti to introduce more measures to stimulate growth and called some of his proposals to liberalize closed professions "Stalinist-style."
+But Cichitto asked Monti to introduce more measures to stimulate growth and called some of his proposals to liberalise closed professions "Stalinist-style."

 (Reporting By Philip Pullella; Editing by Kevin Liffey)